Davis’ 41 points lead Lakers past Pelicans, 114-110 - WHIZ News

-NEW ORLEANS (AP) — Anthony Davis shrugged off a constant cascade of boos and reminded a packed crowd of exactly what they lost when their six-time All-Star’s trade request was finally fulfilled.
+NEW ORLEANS (AP) — Anthony Davis shrugged off a constant cascade of boos and reminded a packed crowd exactly what it lost when the six-time All-Star’s trade request was finally fulfilled.

 “Obviously, the emotions was high,” Davis said.
 “I think this game was circled on both calendars.
 And they came out guns blazing and we were able to come out with the win.”